We believe in women in live music. - Lets stay tuned, connected and bold.

 And nonetheless, WILM are super grateful for the support BRPT contributes with in order to find and help future female live sound engineers.

-Flight Cases International – Behind the popular WILMAward is the flightcase company Flightcases.dk that are successful in Denmark, Finland & Austria.
+Flight Cases International – Behind the popular WILMAward trophy is the flightcase company Flightcases.dk that are successful in Denmark, Finland & Austria.
 Flightcases.dk has been creating and sponsoring the legendary trophies for the WILMA’s since 2020.
 On top of that all WILM members get 20% off all the company’s products by emailing us for a code.
-(Not a member yet, please use the ‘Sign Up’ button in the upper right corner)

-Dirty Rigger – Gloves & Accessories has been our friends from the very start and has often sponsored great gear for different WILM events.
-With them WILM members can get 15% discount by emailing us for a code (Not a member yet, please use the ‘Sign Up’ button in the upper right corner)
+Dirty Rigger – DR have been our friends from the very start and have often sponsored great gear for different WILM events.
+With them WILM members can get 15% discount by emailing us for a code.

 SAFE LEARNING ENVIRONMENT